cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/flows-flowlets/flowlets-instances.rst

 You can have one or more instances of any given Flowlet, each consuming a disjoint partition of each input.
-You can control the number of instances programmatically via the :ref:`REST interfaces <rest-scaling-flowlets>` or via the CDAP Console.
+You can control the number of instances programmatically via the :ref:`REST interfaces <rest-scaling-flowlets>` or via the CDAP UI.
 This enables you to scale your application to meet capacity at runtime.

 In the stand-alone CDAP, multiple Flowlet instances are run in threads, so in some cases